 Congo Square New World Rhythms Festival

-In the years before the slaves were liberated, their owners in New Orleans would give them a "day off" on Sundays to get out and enjoy a little revelry.
+In the years before the slaves were liberated, their owners in New Orleans would give them a "day off" from their free labor on Sundays to get out and enjoy a little revelry.
 They would gather in a place known as Congo Square to sing, dance and play drums in keeping with their ancestral African heritage.

-From these hypnotic African rhythms and other strains of music that filtered into New Orleans in the late 1800s came the famous musical art form now known as Jazz.
+From these hypnotic African rhythms and other strains of music that filtered into New Orleans in the late 1800s came the musical art form now known as jazz.

 Today that colorful African heritage is celebrated during the Congo Square New World Rhythms Festival in the same locale.
 Congo Square, now a section of Louis Armstrong Park on North Rampart Street, lies opposite the French Quarter in the now-famous Treme neighborhood.
 It is a convenient walking distance from the French Quarter and downtown hotels.

-This year’s Congo Square New World Rhythms Festival is being held over the weekend of March 22-23.
-The hours are 11:00 a.m. to 7:00 p.m., both days, and it is free and open to the public.
+This year’s 8th Annual Congo Square Festival is being held over the weekend of March 21-22.
+The hours are 11:00 a.m. to 7:30 p.m., both days, and it is free and open to the public.

-The full music lineup will be announced soon and posted on the www.jazzandheritage.org/congo-square.
+The full music lineup will be announced soon and posted on the festival’s website.